USA Nordic

 •

-Ronald Neal – US.National Ski Team Member 1968-72.
-All American Team NCAA Ski Jumping,1970.
+Ronald Neal – US.National Ski Team 1968-72.
+US Team NCAA Ski Jumping,1970.

 •

-Tom Ricchio – Ski Jumper from the Racine Ski Jumping Club for over 60 years and for the past 20+
+Tom Ricchio – Ski Jumper from the Racine Ski Jumping Club for over 60 years and for

-worked hard and continues to be the driving force to keep ski jumping alive for the Iola ski jumpers.
+Wisconsin.
+He hasw orked hard and continues to be the driving force to keep ski jumping

-The list at left is a
+The list at left is a compilation

-compilation of all American
+of all American Olympic ski

-their year(s) of participation
+jumpers, with their year(s) of

-and finishing position.
+participation and finishing

 You can use controls at